 Reflective Thinking and an Internal Standard of Self

 In theory this would develop in early adolescence when a child forms their own set of morals.

 One can understand that what is acceptable for one person is not acceptable for themselves.

 One can reflect that they are feeling angrier than they felt yesterday about something.

 They can take two perspectives at the same time.

-Now that you understand the functional emotional developmental capacities, we can talk about what capacity or capacities your child demonstrates, how to meet them there and how to help support them through the capacities.
+Now that you understand the functional emotional developmental capacities, we can talk about where your child is developmentally, how to meet them there and how to help support them through each of the capacities.